adibarra/query-quest/README.md

 1. Click the `Remote Explorer` tab.
 2. Select `Dev Containers` in the dropdown menu.
-3. Find the `queryquest` container.
+3. Find the `query-quest` container.
 4. Click the `→` button to re-attach the container.
 5. You can now continue development.